General/Allied Health Sciences

 |Race/Ethnicity||Number of Grads|

-Health Studies appeals to people across the globe.
-About 1.6% of those with this major are international students.
+Americans aren’t the only ones with an interest in Health Studies.
+About 1.9% of those with this major are international students.

 Online General/Allied Health Sciences Programs

-In the 2019-2020 academic year, 632 schools offered some type of general health services/allied health/health sciences program.
+In 2020-2021, 663 schools offered a health studies program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.